cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

 The Diagnostic Notation Unresolved Application-Extension Tag, tag number CPA999 ({{iana-standin}}).
-The content of this tag is an array of a text string for the application-extension identifier, and another array, carrying the zero or more content items of the sequence literal given (possibly just the value of the single-quoted string given).
+The content of this tag is an array of a text string for the application-extension identifier, and another array:

+* For app-strings, the second array contains a single item, a text string containing the text notated by the single-quoted string in the app-string.
+* For app-sequences, the second array contains zero or more items, which represent each item in the sequence contained in the app-sequence.

-For example, `cri'https://example.com'` can be provisionally represented as `/CPA/ 999(["cri", ["https://example.com"]])`, or `hash<<"data", -44>>` as `/CPA/ 999(["hash", ["data", -44]])`.
+For example, `cri'https://example.com'` can be represented as `/CPA/ 999(["cri", ["https://example.com"]])`, or `hash<<"data", -44>>` as `/CPA/ 999(["hash", ["data", -44]])`.